Atavic/firefox-tweaks/README.md

 With those rules, your uMatrix panel should look like this (note that I've collapsed the domains to capture the entire panel in one screenshot):
 <p align="center"><img width="500"src="https://raw.githubusercontent.com/krathalan/firefox-tweaks/master/ProjectImages/umatrix3.png"></a>

 Again, ajax.googleapis.com, google.com, and gstatic.com are there because there's a reCAPTCHA when you login.
+Two of the domains (google.com and ajax.googleapis.com) are not in the screenshot because I'm already logged in.

 That's only 5 of the 12 domains that twitch.tv tries to connect to.
 So if twitch.tv works with only 5 of the 12 domains, why should I enable the others?
 I don't trust them because I don't even know what most of them are.